zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### missingValues `String`

-The behavior for handling missing values.The supported values are:
+The behavior for handling missing values.
+The supported values are:

 #### Example
     <kendo:chart-seriesItem missingValues="missingValues">